finderseyes/upkit/README.md

 ```

 ### Generate Unity projects
-It's simple, just run the `initialize.sh` script.
-There will be two newly created project folders under, namely `appkit-ios` and `appkit-android`.
-Open these folder as Unity project and voilà.
+It's simple, just run `initialize.sh` script.
+There will be two new folders, namely `appkit-ios` and `appkit-android`, under `unity-projects`.
+Open these folder in Unity and voilà, ready to go.
 ```
 (project)/
 ├── unity-projects/